ansalens/x86_asm/nightmare/02-intro_tooling/ltrace.md

 Trace/breakpoint trap (core dumped)
 ```

-- This gets our program to raise interrupt #3, which is used for debugging.
+- It's crashing, because `SIGTRAP` needs to be handled correctly.
-- Kernel delivers `SIGTRAP` signal to the tracer program such as `gdb`.
+- Software like debuggers handle this signal correctly.

 ## `ptrace` + `PTRACE_POKETEXT` to modify memory in running programs